PRISM-Privacy/beamnft-audit/README.md

 ## How to execute

-Before injecting the malicious payload, you must first download and install the [Beam Web Wallet](https://chrome.google.com/webstore/detail/beam-web-wallet/ilhaljfiglknggcoegeknjghdgampffk), after this head over to the [The Beam NFT Marketplace](https://beamnft.art/) and and get signed up!
+Before injecting the malicious payload, you must first download and install the [Beam Web Wallet](https://chrome.google.com/webstore/detail/beam-web-wallet/ilhaljfiglknggcoegeknjghdgampffk), after this head over to [The Beam NFT Marketplace](https://beamnft.art/) and get signed up!

 Once signed up, complete your profile, an attacker would want to make this look as presentable and inviting as possible.
 The description field is where were going to inject our malicious javascript!